MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-purchase.md

 - For typical production scenarios, use P SKUs.
 They require a monthly or yearly commitment, and are billed monthly.
 You purchase P SKUs in the [Microsoft 365 admin center](https://admmin.microsoft.com).

-- For testing scenarios, and for cases where you don't have permissions (Office 365 billing admin) to purchase P SKUs, you can use A SKUs.
+- For testing scenarios, and for cases where you don't have the Office 365 billing admin permissions necessary to purchase P SKUs, you can use A SKUs.
 They require no time commitment, and are billed hourly.
 You purchase A SKUs in the [Azure portal](https://portal.azure.com).

 For more information about Power BI Premium, see [What is Power BI Premium?](service-premium-what-is.md).
 For current pricing and planning information, see the [Power BI pricing page](https://powerbi.microsoft.com/pricing/) and the [Power BI Premium calculator](https://powerbi.microsoft.com/calculator/).
 Content creators still need a [Power BI Pro license](service-admin-purchasing-power-bi-pro.md), even if your organization uses Power BI Premium.
 Ensure you purchase at least one Power BI Pro license for your organization.
 If you use A SKUs, _all_ users who access content also require Pro licenses.